 Does your bank include a travel insurance policy when taking out a current account?
 Have you ever wondered if the policy included with your bank account would protect you if you needed to claim?

 Some perks and incentive add-ons by banks are fantastic.
 But others can seem too good to be true.
-We believe that travel insurance is worth doing right.
+We believe that holiday insurance is worth doing right.
 So we investigated how well protected over 50s are from incentive travel insurance policies, offered by banks.

 Through our study, we asked 2,000 Brits aged 18-80 about their travel insurance choices.